| Offshore fishing near Isla Mujeres and glowing! |

-My dad peered over the top of his reading glasses, leveling his gaze at his naïve teenage daughter: “No,” he admonished, “Horses sweat.
+My dad peered over the top of his reading glasses, levelling his gaze at his naïve teenage daughter, “No,” he admonished, “Horses sweat.
 Men perspire.
 Ladies glow.”

 I guess I